openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Parameter 1: Disable Meter Functionality

 Enable/Disable the meter report.
-This parameter enables/disables the METER_REPORT function, which sends periodic reports to Group1 members with information on line voltage, current load, and power & energy consumption.
-Also see Param 2 & 6.
+<p&gtThis parameter enables/disables the METER_REPORT function, which sends periodic reports to Group1 members with information on line voltage, current load, and power & energy consumption.
+Also see Param 2 & 6.</p&gt
 The following option values may be configured -:

 | Value  | Description |